power-captcha/integration-wordpress/power-captcha/readme.txt

 ### Manual Installation

-1. Upload the `power-catcha` folder to your `/wp-content/plugins/` directory
+1. Upload the `power-captcha` folder to your `/wp-content/plugins/` directory
 2. Activate the POWER CAPTCHA plugin through the Plugins menu in your WordPress dashboard.
 3. Follow the configuration instructions below.